Readsboro (CDP), Vermont

 Readsboro is the primary village and a census-designated place (CDP) in the town of Readsboro, Bennington County, Vermont, United States.
 As of the 2020 census, it had a population of 297, out of 702 in the entire town of Readsboro.

-It is in southeastern Bennington County, in the southeastern part of the town of Readsboro, mainly on the west side of the Deerfield River, a south-flowing tributary of the Connecticut River.
+The community is in southeastern Bennington County, in the southeastern part of the town of Readsboro, mainly on the west side of the Deerfield River, a south-flowing tributary of the Connecticut River.
 Vermont Route 100 passes through the village, leading northwest 5 mi to Vermont Route 8 at Heartwellville and east 8 mi to Vermont Route 112 at Jacksonville.
 Bennington, the county seat, is 24 mi to the northwest via Routes 100, 8, and 9.